-- 1. FAFSA: - a.
+- 1. Free Application for Federal Student Aid (FAFSA) - a.
 New Students: Within 1 week of application date - b.
 Continuing Students: May 1 for the fall semester.
 FAFSA is only completed once per year. - 2.
 Criswell Supplemental Application: - a.
 New Students and Re-entry Students: July 15 for the fall semester and December 15 for the spring semester - b.
 Continuing Students: May 1 for the fall semester - 3.
 Church Matching Grant (Forms/Checks): - a.
 All Students: July 1 for the fall semester - b.
 All Students: December 1 for the spring semester